drake7707/Typescript-Editor/README.md

 --

-Known issues:

-- The runtime errors are displayed on the wrong line in Firefox.
-This is because the line number it reports in window.onerror is the actual line number in the entire html page and not in the inline script, like it does in IE and Chrome.
-I tried fixing it but it's not entirely correct yet, use Chrome or IE if you can for now.

---

 I used the Typescript on Ace editor from https://github.com/hi104/typescript-playground-on-ace as a starting point and just built it up from there.

-I still haven't updated the typescript to the latest version because a lot of the API has changed and I haven't attempted to replace the typescriptServices.js yet, so this is probably still Typescript v0.8 or something like that (sorry no generics yet :( ).
+I've replaced the old typescriptservices with the latest last known good build from the release-1.5 branch and adapted most things to use the new API, so you can use pretty much all the newest and latest things such as generics and so on.

 --